 - Dress Shirts

-Toiletries are a must for any type of vacation.
-Always review this list to make sure you don’t forget the essentials.
+Toiletries are a must for any tropical vacation packing list.
+Never forget the essentials.

 - Razor/Shaving Cream